CCN-Support/CCN_Wiki/docs/source/mri.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 All active projects must have complete project information in SIStat.

-- New project: Go to Project → Project Management and complete ADD NEW PROJECT, including IRB, funding, PI, start and end dates, expected scans per week, total scan load, and duration.
+- New project: Go to Project → Project Management and complete the fields under "ADD NEW PROJECT", including IRB, funding, PI, start and end dates, expected scans per week, total scan load, and duration.
 - Existing project: On the same page, select Edit/View beside the project name and complete the information fields.

 CCN uses these details to assess demand and accommodate projects with strict time constraints.